Center conditions: pull back of differential equations: Higher order Melnikov functions

-L.Gavrilov in \cite{7} has shown that the higher order Melnikov functions can be expressed in terms of iterated integrals.
-Basic properties of iterated integrals are established by A. N. Parsin in 1969 and a systematic approach for de Rham cohomology type theorems for iterated integrals was made by K. T. Chen around 1977.
-H. Movasati and I. Nakai in \cite{16} used the concept of higher order Melnikov functions by iterated integrals.
+L. Gavrilov in \cite{8} has shown that the higher order Melnikov functions can be expressed in terms of iterated integrals.
+Basic properties of iterated integrals are established by A. N. Parsin in 1969, and a systematic approach to de Rham cohomology type theorems for iterated integrals was made by K. T. Chen around 1977.
+For further details on iterated integrals see \cite[Ch 6]{17} or \cite{18}.
+In order to prove Theorem \ref{Main theorem} we have to compute the higher order Melnikov function, and show that the polynomial $K$ in Theorem \ref{23:24} has the form of the equation \eqref{23:25}.